It is like a barber’s chair that fits all buttocks,Shakespeare (All’s Well That Ends Well, II.2)

 So, in such a world of loosely coupled software applications, it is imperative for each application to have the necessary capabilities to interoperate and thus enable process integration.
 Organisations struggle with this because individual software applications were not constructed to enable this form of interoperation.
 Adding integration capabilities often requires expensive projects and this leads to the long tail of integration graph, which was explained in another post in my blog.

 The conclusion, therefore, is that in order to compose complex automated business processes across software applications, we need these applications to interoperate with each other.
 The onus to comply with an integration technology or pre-determined protocol lies with each participating software application.
-Even if one of the participating applications is unable to fulfil its onus to comply with the selected integration technology, the end-to-end automation gets broken and the organisation resorts to Software Driven Labour.
+Even if one of the participating applications is unable to fulfil its onus to comply with the selected integration technology, the end-to-end automation gets broken and the organisation resorts to Software-Driven Labour, that is, humans sitting in front of computer terminals. laboriously moving data between multiple screens and pressing buttons.

 Thus the inability of software systems to abide by the onus to comply leads to Software Driven Labour.
 This situation has lead to the $400 billion dollar process outsourcing and shared services market.